- Home

 Minimalist living can boost productivity

 Cluttered lives demand lots of time and energy.
 Many of us spend large portions of our days keeping things in check – for example, doing household chores or organising our desktops.
-And these activities can distract us from being productive in other areas of life.
+And these activities can distract us from being productive in other areas.

-Even when we’re not physically sorting things out, research shows that simply seeing clutter around us can reduce our productivity by distracting us and draining our mental capacity.
+Even when we’re not physically sorting things, research shows that simply seeing clutter around us can reduce our productivity by distracting us and draining our mental capacity.

-By cutting down on clutter, we can offer ourselves more time and energy to focus on what matters most – like pursuing our passions, looking after our health, or spending time with family.
+By reducing clutter, we can give ourselves more time and energy to focus on what matters most – like pursuing our passions, looking after our health, or spending time with family.

 Many of us buy things impulsively.
-But, by deliberately considering whether items will add meaning and value to our lives, we can cut down on frivolous spending.
+But by deliberately considering whether items will add meaning and value to our lives, we can cut down frivolous spending.

 Minimalist living can reduce stress